fmedery/gcs_upload_and_sign/README.md

 ### File Handling
 - Automatic file sanitization
 - Secure upload process
-- Progress tracking
 - Checksum verification
+- Support for folder organization

 ## Notes

 - Signed URLs are valid for 7 days (maximum allowed by Google Cloud Storage)
-- Filenames are automatically sanitized (lowercase, no special characters)
+- Filenames and folder names are automatically sanitized (lowercase, no special characters)
 - URLs are tracked in `signed_urls.json`
 - Previous URLs are kept in history (up to 5 per file)
+- Folders in Google Cloud Storage are virtual - they're part of the object name

 ## Troubleshooting